 Low Carb Jam

 Jam doesn’t have to be a thing of the past.
 You can find low carb fruit preserves in the store (sometimes with added fiber), or you can make your own at home!
-You can spread it on some walnut zucchini bread if you’re craving something a little bit different for breakfast.
-There are so many different ways you can incorporate it into your keto diet!
+Spread it on some walnut zucchini bread if you’re craving something a little bit different for breakfast or have it on some keto bread.
+There are so many different ways you can incorporate it into your keto diet.

 Nut butter can be a fantastic source of fat, but sometimes you just want a layer of sweetness to help cut through the richness.
-Feel free to make some low carb strawberry jam from our recipe to keep the PB&J cravings at bay!
+Feel free to make some low carb strawberry jam to keep the PB&J cravings at bay or add a little spicy kick to the sweetness with our low carb blackberry chipotle jam.

 Low Carb Pastries